-Students planning to fund their studies through a Student Loan should apply online to their province at least two months before the start of the school term to ensure payment by the term tuition and fee due date.
+Students planning to fund their studies through a Student Loan should apply online to their province at least two months before the start of the school term to ensure payment by the term fee due date.
 Students who wish to apply for a full time or part time student loan must apply to the student loan agency in their province of permanent residence, including students who are studying out of province.
-The University will deduct tuition and fees, and if applicable, residence charges from the loan at the time of disbursement.
-The late fees and interest charges policy applies if the loan is negotiated after the last day to pay fees for the Fall or Winter term.
+The University will deduct fees, and if applicable, residence costs from the student loan at the time of payment disbursement.
+The late fees and interest charges policy applies if the student loan is negotiated after the term fee due date.
 More student loan information can be found online at ukings.ca.